 While popular culture fixates on felonious criminal behavior and the events transpiring in district courts, criminologists have long recognized that the key to restoring order and reducing crime begins at the community level.
-In their groundbreaking book Fixing Broken Windows, Kelling and Coles illustrate that in order to prevent "more serious," though albeit, less common crimes, the criminal justice system must locally address the more frequent, "less serious" crimes that collectively create a community environment conducive to all types of disorder and lawlessness.
+In their groundbreaking book Fixing Broken Windows, Kelling and Coles illustrate that in order to prevent "more serious," less common crimes, the criminal justice system must locally address the more frequent, "less serious" crimes that collectively create a community environment conducive to all types of disorder and lawlessness.2

-&lt;sup>1 Nearly three quarter of municipal judges have attended college.
-Forty-seven percent attended law school.
-Annual Report of the Texas Judicial System, Fiscal Year 2004, Office of Court Administration, Austin, Texas (Henceforth, cited as OCA).
+1 Sixty-two percent of municipal judges have attended college.
+Fifty-six percent are law school graduates.
+Annual Statistical Report of the Texas Judicial System, Fiscal Year 2009, Office of Court Administration, Austin, Texas at 13 (Henceforth, cited as OCA).